cleanstart-dev/cleanstart-tools/clnstrt-cli/7.SBOM generation, comparison/README.md

-### 📄 SBOM (Software Bill of Materials)
+## SBOM (Software Bill of Materials)

-The clnstrt diff and clnstrt sbomdiff commands are part of the Clnstrt CLI tool and are used to compare container images and their respective Software Bills of Materials (SBOMs).
+Generates an SBOM and also generate clnstrt diff(v1/v2) and clnstrt sbomdiff(sbom1/sbom2) using the Clnstrt CLI tool and are used to compare container images and their respective Software Bills of Materials (SBOMs).
 These commands help you identify differences in the images, such as layer structure, installed packages, and vulnerabilities, allowing for better image management, security auditing, and compliance checks.

-#### sbom - Generate SBOM
+### Generate SBOM

-Purpose: Generates an SBOM for the specified image in different formats.
-How It Works: The clnstrt sbom command analyzes the image, extracts package and dependency information, and saves it in the specified file format (default, CycloneDX, or SPDX).
-Outcome: SBOMs are generated and saved as sbom.json, sbom-cyclonedx.json, and sbom-spdx.json.

 ```bash
 # Generate SBOM (default output to console)